Policy Advice for Climate Resilient Economic Development

 - Analyses and infographics of model results are available, as are detailed national reports describing modeling experiences and results.
 A global report elaborates on project experiences across countries (www.international-climate-initiative.com/…).

-- The CRED project and its partners regularly contribute their experiences at relevant events, including the Seventh Meeting of the Katowice Committee on the Impacts of the Implementation of Response Measures (KCI) in Sharm El-Sheik, November 2-3, 2022 (unfccc-events.azureedge.net/…) and and an event with d/carb on macroeconomic modelling (www.decarb.world/…).
+- The CRED project and its partners regularly contribute their experiences at relevant events, including the Seventh Meeting of the Katowice Committee on the Impacts of the Implementation of Response Measures (KCI) in Sharm El-Sheik, November 2-3, 2022 (unfccc-events.azureedge.net/…), an event with d/carb on macroeconomic modelling (www.decarb.world/…) and on 24 September 2024 at Climate Week NYC.

 - The CRED project's approach to using macroeconomic models for national adaptation planning is explained in a video: www.international-climate-initiative.com/…